-- a) a Competitor License /Dressage Performance Card must be held to acquire upgrading points - b) a horse or pony must be registered with EA to acquire grading points - upgrading points are only accrued at levels ABOVE the horse or pony's current grading (e.g. if horse is graded Preliminary/Novice it can only gain upgrading points in Elementary and above) - d) once a horse or pony gains 40 upgrading points in higher levels than their current grading, they are graded at the next consecutive level (e.g. if a horse currently graded

-Preliminary/Novice, competes Elementary and Medium and gains grading points at either of these levels, when 40 grading points are accumulated at these levels (or even higher) the horse is then upgraded to Elementary)

-- e) a horse/pony can only be upgraded one level at a time - f) horses and ponies are graded on a points system based on percentage gained in tests - g) points are accrued when the horse or pony gains 61% or above in Official Competitive competitions from Elementary level and above - h) points gained at Official competitions outside Australia will also be counted - i) when, for any reason, the height of a horse/pony changes and they are required to change from a pony to a horse (or vice versa), the grading and any upgrading points of the horse/pony shall be retained in the new category. - i) upgrading points are accrued for all Official competitive competitions regardless of any age restriction.
+- a) a Competitor Licence /Dressage Performance Card must be held to acquire upgrading points - b) a horse or pony must be registered with EA to acquire grading points - c) upgrading points are only accrued at levels ABOVE the horse or pony's current grading (e.g. if horse is graded Preliminary/Novice it can only gain upgrading points in Elementary and above) - d) for upgrades up to and including Medium level, a horse or pony must gain 40 upgrading points in levels higher than their current grading, to be graded at the next consecutive level (e.g. if a horse currently graded Preliminary/Novice, competes Elementary, Medium or above and gains 40 grading points at these higher levels the horse is then upgraded to Elementary).
+A horse/pony needs at least 30 upgrading points to upgrade from Medium to Advanced - e) a horse/pony can only be upgraded one level at a time - f) horses and ponies are graded on a points system based on percentage gained in tests - g) points are accrued when the horse or pony gains 61% or above in Official Competitive competitions from Elementary level and above - h) points gained at Official competitions outside Australia will also be counted - i) when, for any reason, the height of a horse/pony changes and they are required to change from a pony to a horse (or vice versa), the grading and any upgrading points of the horse/pony shall be retained in the new category - j) upgrading points are accrued for all Official competitive competitions regardless of any age restriction